Zaguilar/Note-Taker/readme.md

 # Note Taker

 ## Description
 * This is an app that saves notes for the user after entering a note title and text.
-After the note is created you can choose to delete it.
+After the note is created you can choose to delete it or continue creating notes.

 ## Table of Contents
 * (#[Description](#description),[Installation](#installation),[Usage](#usage),[License](#license),[Contributing](#contributing),[Tests](#tests),[Questions](#questions))